toddhodes/usage-analysis/README.md

 usage-analysis
 ==============

-'''handset to server RPC data usage analysis'''
+_handset to server RPC data usage analysis_

 use this to parse and tuple-ize a set of data files containing json/hessian api DATA loglines